 - The control file that describes the nature of the application and each of its components.
 For instance, it describes: certain qualities about the activities, services, intent receivers, and content providers; what permissions are requested; what external libraries are needed; what device features are required, what API Levels are supported or required; and others.
 See the AndroidManifest.xml documentation for more information

-Library project example code
+Library module example code

 The SDK includes an example application called

-TicTacToeMain that shows how a dependent
+TicTacToeMain that shows how a

 For more information and to browse the code of the samples, see the TicTacToeMain application.